kryops/01v96-remote/README.md

 In order to compile the required modules, your system needs to support the python programming language and C++.

--	For pyhton support, install the latest application (from the 2.x branch!) from [http://www.python.org/download/](http://www.python.org/download/)
+-	For python support, install the latest application (from the 2.x branch!) from [http://www.python.org/download/](http://www.python.org/download/)
 -	For C++ support, install the Microsoft Visual Studio express from [http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-desktop](http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-desktop) or a similar software

 **Note for Linux users**